 Surgical decompression of the facial nerve.
 The role of surgical decompression as a therapy for Bell palsy is controversial.
 The main role for surgical exploration is in patients where the diagnosis of Bell palsy is in doubt, ie, when: (1) a history of trauma exists or the onset is sudden and complete with an absent facial evoked response; (2) where clinical evaluation and radiological studies suggest the presence of a malignant infiltration of the nerve; (3) when the facial paralysis progresses over more than 1 month; (4) when no recovery whatsoever is seen after 1 year; and (5) when progression of other cranial nerve deficits occurs.

-The current recommendation of the Canadian Society of Otolaryngology and the Canadian Neurological Sciences Federation is against the routine use of surgical decompression.
+Surgical options include selective myectomy, selective neurectomy, cross-facial nerve grafting, nerve substitution, and free gracilis muscle transfer.
+The Canadian Neurological Sciences Federation is against the routine use of surgical decompression.
 They further recommend that patients should consider this option only if they have severe facial nerve degeneration on electroneuronography, if they are willing to accept the surgical risks, and if the surgery is to be performed in a tertiary referral center with special expertise in this procedure (11).

 Botulinum toxin injections.
-These may be useful in symptomatic synkinesis or spasm (18) or for hyperlacrimation secondary to an aberrant regenerated seventh nerve palsy (31).
-Oculo-oral synkinesis may be more responsive than oro-ocular synkinesis (50).
+Botulinum toxin may be useful in symptomatic synkinesis or spasm (18) or for hyperlacrimation secondary to an aberrant regenerated seventh nerve palsy (32).
+Oculo-oral synkinesis may be more responsive than oro-ocular synkinesis (54).

 The incidence of Bell palsy in pregnancy and the puerperium ranges from 38 to 45 per 100,000 live births, compared to 17 per 100,000 live births in nonpregnant women of childbearing age.
 Older literature suggests that pregnant women are 3.3 times more likely to develop Bell palsy than nonpregnant women, particularly in the third trimester (23); however, these results may have been prone to attainment bias.
 However, newer data from a national cohort study suggested that the annual incidence of Bell palsy was not increased in pregnant women relative to that in the control.
 The incidence of Bell palsy in both groups was measured from pregnancy to 1 year postpartum.
 Among the 63,264 pregnant/postpartum participants, 20 were diagnosed with or treated for Bell palsy during pregnancy and 38 during postpartum periods (08).
 The annual incidence of Bell palsy per 100,000 women during pregnancy was 43.4 in the patient group and 80.2 in the control group (p < 0.05) and during postpartum periods was 60.1 in the patient group and 50.6 in the control group (p > 0.05).